IO2-2023-JB/team_10_frontend/README.md

 - Vite

   Build tool providing fast development experience for modern web applications.
-Contains development server and build tool that bundles code into optimized production assets.
+Contains a development server and a build tool that bundles code into optimized production assets.

 - MUI